21.05.2024

 First Aerial Cableway renewal: the option from Fuhrematte/Grindelwald railway station is currently being pursued further

 The First Aerial Cableway needs to be updated, as the concession for the current railway expires in 2034.
 Various options have been examined for some time and discussions have been held with any affected landowners.
 On Tuesday, Jungfrau Railways Director Urs Kessler informed the Grindelwald municipal council and Grindelwald Tourism about the planning status.
-He explained the decision of First Aerial Cableway to currently pursue the option with the route from Fuhrematte/Grindelwald railway station.
+He explained the decision of First Aerial Cableway to currently pursue the option with the route from Fuhrenmatte/Grindelwald railway station.

-The option of a new route for the First Aerial Cableway from Fuhrematte/Grindelwald railway station to Bort and First is the most promising solution for the village of Grindelwald, guests and the Jungfrau Railways.
+The option of a new route for the First Aerial Cableway from Fuhrenmatte/Grindelwald railway station to Bort and First is the most promising solution for the village of Grindelwald, guests and the Jungfrau Railways.
 This was the conclusion reached by managers at First Aerial Cableway after numerous discussions and inspections.

 Direct public transport connections